json-schema-org/understanding-json-schema/source/reference/combining.rst

 All of these keywords must be set to an array, where each item is a schema.

+In addition, there is:

+- `not`: Must *not* be valid against the given schema

 .. index::
    single: allOf
    single: combining schemas; allOf